N7ghtm4r3/TxNotes/README.md

 //Then you have to insert credentials object in Android's trader constructor and trader will start with your Tecknobit's account.

-        AndroidPlatformFetcher fetcher=new AndroidPlatformFetcher(/*your keys and constructor params*/,credentials);
+        AndroidPlatformFetcher fetcher = new AndroidPlatformFetcher(/*your keys and constructor params*/,credentials);

 ```